adamcegielka/my-test-projects/AutomationExercise-Playwright/README.md

 ## Scope of the test project

-The test project involves running automated tests using a ready-made test [Scenario](https://automationexercise.com/test_cases?fbclid=IwAR2ouXOIt6YlG3ew40mb-bogyiXDe8BTQQNfagn0q8EEI6JYdnE6EhHrqjU)  and  [API testing](https://automationexercise.com/api_list) in Automation.
+The test project includes the running of automated tests using ready-made [Test Cases](https://automationexercise.com/test_cases) and [API testing](https://automationexercise.com/api_list) in Automation.
 ### TEST CASES:
 - Test Case 1: Register User
 - Test Case 2: Login User with correct email and password